Deth Specula

 Deth Specula is a Santa Cruz "neo-bronto" five-piece rock band.
-Deth Specula was one of the first ten bands on The Internet Underground Music Archive and used the Internet to broadcast a live music concert from the Cowell Courtyard at the SCO Forum held on the University of California in Santa Cruz on August 23, 1994.
+Deth Specula was one of the first ten bands on The Internet Underground Music Archive and used the Internet to broadcast a live music concert from the Cowell Courtyard at the SCO Forum held on the University of California, Santa Cruz on August 23, 1994.
 This was the first time a live music concert was broadcast over the Internet and the second netcast ever.
 The first song ever broadcast in a live concert over the Internet was "Internet Band", a Deth Specula parody of the Grand Funk Railroad song "We're An American Band".

 Genre

 Deth Specula was a 1990s band with roots in early 1970s hard rock and style drawing on 1980s punk pop.
 They began as a punk parody band and later developed into "neo-bronto" rock.